Skip to main content

 NCMEC provides a wide range of support services for victims and their families.
 Our masters-level trained advocates speak with thousands of individuals every year, offering valuable resources and assistance to help them through one of the toughest times in their lives.

-We responded to 2,249 requests for mental health assistance and crisis support.
+In 2022, we responded to 2,042 requests for mental health assistance and crisis support.

-In 2021, our volunteer peer-support group, Team HOPE, expanded to provide emotional peer support to not only parents and family members of missing and exploited children but also to adults who were missing and/or exploited as children.
-Team HOPE provides a community of support so no one has to go through this challenging experience alone.
+Our nationwide volunteer peer-support group, Team HOPE, provides emotional peer support to parents and family members of missing and exploited children as well as adults who were missing and/or exploited as children.

 To further help individuals in need, NCMEC facilitates the Family Advocacy Outreach Network (FAON).
-This is a membership-based network of experienced mental health treatment professionals and organizations who are willing to provide therapeutic services pro bono or at a low fee.
+This is a membership-based network of experienced mental health treatment professionals and organizations.

 Education Programs